-Rich and rustic ragú alla bolognese slowly simmered with tender short rib, making a mind-blowingly amazing sauce.
-Pure Italian comfort food for colder months.
+Rich and rustic bolognese slowly simmered with Italian tomatoes and tender short rib, making a mind-blowingly amazing sauce.
+Pure Italian comfort food for fall and winter months.
+Our family LOVES this!

 PIN this SHORT RIB BOLOGNESE RECIPE in your DINNER, ITALIAN, COMFORT FOOD, AND FALL RECIPE BOARDS on PINTEREST.
 And follow Sweet Tea & Thyme on Pinterest for more tips, hacks, and tasty recipes!